dtolnay/async-trait/README.md

 ```

-The above code produces the following code; all the lifetime parameters are replaced with `'async_trait`.
+The above code expands to the following code; all the lifetime parameters are replaced with `'async_trait`.

 ```rust
 pub trait AddOther {